top of page

 About Us

 Inspired by the work of ‘Green Man of Sussex’, John Gapper, the Wild Flower Conservation Society was born from the vital need to bring a diverse range of wildlife back to our treasured countryside spaces.
+When Stanmer Nurseries closed in 2018, a group of volunteers formed the Wild Flower Conservation Society.
+The WFCS.

 bottom of page